 Interview the Patients

-Realistically, cost will be the first consideration because regular insurance, including Medicare, won’t cover long term care.
+Realistically, the cost will be the first consideration because regular insurance, including Medicare, won’t cover long-term care.
 Plan to spend at least $4,000 per month and higher if the loved one’s needs advanced medical care.
 This is why long-term care insurance earlier in life is worth considering.